wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 27 And her fame shall not suffer , although in the contest ye may destroy my vessel upon the face of the waters.

-28 But Hillyar. the captain of the king's ship called the Phoebe , was afraid lest he should be overcome.
+28 But Hillyar, the captain of the king's ship called the Phoebe , was afraid lest he should be overcome.

 29 Now , when David found he was unable to make good his escape , he drew nigh the land , that he might be protected by the great law of nations ; for it was a place friendly to both parties.